 - Lit, R. (2020): Forecasting the VIX in the midst of COVID-19, Time Series Lab - Article Series, 2020(1).

 - Harvey, A.C. and Ito, R. (2020): Modeling time series when some observations are zero, Journal of Econometrics, 214(1), 33-45.

 - Gorgi, P., Koopman, S.J. and Lit, R. (2019): The analysis and forecasting of tennis matches by using a high dimensional dynamic model, Journal of the Royal Statistical Society, Series A, 182(4), 1393-1409.

 R. Lit, PhD

 Rutger Lit is a research fellow of Vrije Universiteit Amsterdam and has a PhD in econometrics specializing in time series analysis.
-In 2017, he founded Nlitn which is a company that offers consultancy services.
-Nlitn also offers full data solution packages to suit the data analysis needs of clients.
-An example is the Time Series Lab software package.Personal website
+In 2017, he founded Nlitn, a company offering consultancy services.
+It also offers full data solution packages to meet the data analysis needs of clients.
+For example, the Time Series Lab software package.Personal website

 Professor S.J.
 Koopman